 Michael travels to Alloa Tower, the home of the prominent Erskine family, to deliver a final message from Lord Robert Erskine to his son, John.
 He forms an enduring friendship with the family and the Tower becomes his home.

-Following a devastating tragedy, Michael seeks sanctuary for his tortured soul at the Priory of Inchmahome.
-In his quest for redemption, he decides to become a Black Canon.
-On a pilgrimage on the Camino de Santiago, Michael questions his choice and is forced to confront the demons that still haunt him.
+Following another devastating tragedy, Michael seeks sanctuary for his tortured soul at the Priory of Inchmahome.
+In his quest for redemption, he goes on a pilgrimage on the Camino de Santiago, and is forced to confront the demons that still haunt him.

-Michael finally returns to Scotland and his sanctuary once more is Inchmahome.
-He renews his friendship with the Erskines and becomes the family’s spiritual adviser.
-He earns the respect of the Knights Templar and is entwined in the lives of King James V, Marie de Guise, and their child, Mary Queen of Scots.
+Michael finally returns to Scotland ,and his sanctuary once more is Inchmahome.
+He renews his friendship with the Erskines, earns the respect of the Knights Templar and is entwined in the lives of King James V, Marie de Guise, and their child, Mary Queen of Scots.

 When Michael meets young Alice, he recognizes a kindred spirit.
 They share a friendship that will bind them forever.
 In a time of danger, Alice is thrown into a world that is not her own.
 Will Michael be able to bring her home?

 Light invaded the darkness.
 He felt the pain as it pulsed to the beat of the drum inside his head.
 The outside world tried to force itself upon him but he resisted.
 He tried to drift back to the place of oblivion but it was not to be.
 His mind registered the smell.
 What was it?
 Blood?
 His stomach heaved at its sourness.
 The noise inside his head was outranked by other sounds.
 Screaming.
 Moans of pain and despair.